THE HEART OF THE CHRISTIAN ERROR

 As a prisoner for the Lord, then, I urge you to live a life worthy of the calling you have received.
 (Philippians 1:27)

-A life worthy of our calling is one of patiently bearing our cross as Christ leads the way.
-If we expect to hear “Well done, good and faithful servant,” then we are going to have to be good and faithful.
+A life worthy of our calling consists of patiently bearing our cross as Christ leads the way.
+If we expect to hear “Well done, good and faithful servant,” then we must be good and faithful.
 No amount of theological reasoning can change this fact, although numerous Christian theologians may attempt to do so.
 They may be unwilling to accept any demands that we live righteously.
-We are to “accept Christ” and that is the end of it.
+They believe we are to “accept Christ” and that is the end of it.

 And we pray this in order that you may live a life worthy of the Lord and may please him in every way: bearing fruit in every good work, growing in the knowledge of God, (Colossians 1:10)